Who doesn’t love an easy cookie recipe?

 - Using a spoon or scoop, drop a Tablespoon of dough onto the lined baking sheets.

-- I think the best way to get these cookies to set is by putting in the refrigerator for about an hour.
-You can let them set up on their own on the counter, but if it’s a hot day, they never really get there.
-So, I say, refrigerate and enjoy!
+- Put in the refrigerator for about an hour.
 These will keep in the refrigerator for about a week.
 Store in a covered container.
 These can also be frozen for up to 3 months.
 Thaw before serving.

 “C” is for Cookie